Tapawera: Education

+It was replaced by Tapawera Area School in 1975.

 St Peter's Church

 St Peter's Community Church foundation stone was consecrated 8 May 1937 by Rev.WG Hilliard (fifth bishop of Nelson) and the new church was consecrated in 1938.

 Government

 Tapawera is in the Lakes-Murchison Ward of the Tasman District Council.
-The current mayor is Tim King and the ward councillor is Stuart Bryant.
+Mayor Tim King was re-elected in the 2025 local body elections and the ward councillor is John Gully.

-Another channel to the district council is through the Tapawera and Districts Community Council, one of a number of community organisations throughout Tasman which support and advocate for residents in their local communities and make submissions to the TDC.
-The community council has representatives from across the Tapawera area.
+Another channel to the district council is through the Tapawera & Districts Community Council, one of a number of community organisations throughout Tasman which support and advocate for residents in their local communities and make submissions to the TDC.

 Tapawera is in the West Coast-Tasman electorate.